wschiffels/chef_pi/README.md

 # Description

-this is for testing only, though it should basically work
+installs nginx, php-fpm and owncloud.
+This is for testing only, though it should basically work

 # Requirements